wyattscarpenter/carpogram/README.md

 var selector for double-bar & single-bar dollar sign?

 Should I map var selector 256 to 0?
 Seems like a crazy idea, but more attractive if you consider that VS1 is often used for a common variant form of the glyph, leaving the most common variant with no explicit specifier (unless I want to lay down the law here and say "NO. YOU'RE NEVER ALLOWED TO USE THAT VARIANT IN YOUR FONT UNLESS IT'S SPECIFICALLY REQUESTED").
 Also that to match unicode currently the 0x00 byte would map to VS1 and the 0xFF byte to VS256, which is a bit annoying.
-Anyway I guess I'm not really "mapping" so much as "declaring a new variation selector VS0.
+Anyway I guess I'm not really "mapping" so much as "declaring a new variation selector VS0, and saying that it's like Unicode's variation selector 256".

 interlinear annotation characters